Daniel Bennett (footballer)

-Daniel Mark Bennett (born 7 January 1978) is a Singaporean professional footballer who most recently played as a defender for Singapore Premier League club Tanjong Pagar United.
+Daniel Mark Bennett (born 7 January 1978) is a former professional footballer.
 Mainly a centre-back, Bennett is a versatile player who is a strong reader of the game, allowing him to make crucial interceptions despite not being blessed with great pace; he is also known for his trademark long-range free kicks.

 Born in England, his family moved to Singapore when Bennett was a toddler.
-A youth product and subsequently a first team player of the then Tiong Bahru United FC, he renounced his British nationality for Singaporean citizenship in September 2002, with the intention to represent the Singapore national team in international football, the country he has lived in for most of his life.
+A youth product and subsequently a first team player of the then Tiong Bahru United, he renounced his British nationality for Singaporean citizenship in September 2002, with the intention to represent the Singapore national team in international football, the country he has lived in for most of his life.

-With 146 caps for Singapore over a span of two decades, he currently holds the national record for the most international matches played.
+With 146 caps for Singapore over a span of two decades, he holds the national record for the most international matches played.
+Aside from that, Bennett is also the oldest goal scorer in the AFC Champions League and the Singapore Premier League history.

 Early life

 Bennett was born in Great Yarmouth, England.
 However, his family moved to Singapore shortly after when he was two years old.
 He was educated in Singapore at Tanglin Trust School and the United World College of South East Asia, where his father Andrew was a teacher and later headmaster until 2004.
-He graduated with an honours degree in Sports Science from Loughborough University.
+Bennett graduated with an honours degree in Sports Science from Loughborough University.